kumar8074/kumar8074/README.md

 ## 🧠 My Top Projects
 * **HyperSpectral-AI**: Advanced hyperspectral image classification using CNNs and autoencoders for applications in remote sensing and environmental monitoring.
 * **ChatTensorFlow & ChatSkLearn**: Conversational agents that assist users with TensorFlow and Scikit-learn queries by leveraging LangGraph-based agents, vector embeddings, and multi-provider LLM support.
+* **GitSurfer:** An AI-powered assistant that analyzes and summarizes GitHub repositories using LLMs and vector embeddings, providing deep insights and research capabilities.

 ## 🌐 Socials: